 The first Jo Malone store opened on London's Walton Street in 1994, selling a capsule skincare collection, nine personal fragrances and a selection of deliciously scented candles.
 Later, the classic woody fragrance 154 was created in celebration of this Walton Street location.
 In 1999, Jo Malone moved to a larger store on Sloane Street which is now their flagship store.
 As well as fragrances, skincare products, and candles you can also have facial treatments in store.

-How to get there: There are several stores across London including Spitalfields, Sloane Square and Canary Wharf.Continue to 9 of 10 below.
+How to get there: There are several stores in London including Spitalfields, Sloane Square, and Canary Wharf.Continue to 9 of 10 below.

 09 of 10

 The Diptyque brand may be proudly Parisian but the candles, body lotions, reed diffusers, and skincare smells just as good in London.

 The Marylebone High Street location of this store is excellent for the time-poor visitor, as on the same stretch of road, you can pop into L'Artisan, Fresh, Aveda, Ortigia, and Cologne and Cotton plus a range of bakeries and restaurants; you can easily spend a whole day here.

 How to get there: Diptyque is located on Marylebone High Street.
 The closest tube station is Baker Street.